KennethScott/hostbridge/README.md

 ### 0.6.1

-Changed view from explorer to actionbar and added hostbridge icon
+Changed view from explorer to actionbar and added hostbridge icon.
+Can also now set Active Repository from Host Explorer.

 -----------------------------------------------------------------------------------------------------------